My child's father rejected Christianity at a young age and became an atheist. Our marriage was not a good one. My self-esteem was very low.

 •Work on cultivating a relationship with your daughter that is based on love, respect, clear expectations, and fu.

 •Help her to understand through yours and your husband’s actions

 •Children intuitively need and want those guidelines and clear boundaries even when they rebel against them.

-•Explain to her that it is only when someone loves them that they will correct them, and try to help them be better because you will not always be around and sometimes she will need to make choices.
+•Explain to her that it is only when someone loves them that they will correct them, and try to help them be better.

 My dear sister…

 May Allah bless and reward you for wanting to be a good parent.
 In fact it is one of the most important roles in society, and as it comes with great challenges, so too, it comes with great rewards.

 Allah (SWT) guided you out of a relationship that was difficult, and one which did not allow your soul to thrive, in a way you could not see your true worth and potential; and has guided you to something better by His Divine Mercy.